kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 ```

 ## Backward Pass
-Then, we wrap the gradient tape with DistributedGridentType and run the backward
+Before computing the gradients, we wrap the gradient tape with
-pass as:
+`hvd.DistributedGridentType()` as:
 ```python
 t = hvd.DistributedGradientTape(t)

 grads = t.gradient(loss, dense.trainable_variables)
 print("Grads", grads)
 ```
-The outputs are like the following.
-We can see that the gradients are same for
+The output gradients are like the following and they are same between the two
-both ranks because during the gradient computation, the horovod performs all
+nodes since Horovod performs an all-reduce communication over the local
-reduce communication to accumulate the gradients from different ranks.
+gradients.
 ```
 [1,0]:Grads
 [1,0]:[<tf.Tensor: shape=(2, 3), dtype=float32, numpy=